nothub/TinyEventBus/README.md

 Sub<SomeEvent> sub = Sub.of(SomeEvent::cancel);
 ```

-To work around this problem, use one of the following patterns:
+To ensure the correctness of the event type, use one of the following patterns:

 ```java
 Sub<SomeEvent> sub = Sub.of(e -> e.cancel());